Fire Safety Strategy : 3 Reasons Need Fire Safety Strategy

 - It safeguards and protects your customers, staff and future.

-Having a fire safety strategy is not only to minimised the risk of fire occurring but also to determine the way out safe and adequate as contained in the Fire Services Act 1988.
+Having a fire safety strategy is not only to minimize the risk of fire occurring but also to determine the way out safe and adequate as contained in the Fire Services Act 1988.

 Under the Fire Services Act 1988 (Act 341), designated buildings are subjected to an annual inspection by Fire and Rescue Department personnel for certification that the premises “comply with the life safety, fire prevention, fire protection and fire-fighting requirements.”